melina77/RocketProjectatUCLA/README.md

 8. Inside of grafana, go to Dashboards → Import or look for any plus symbol that lets you upload a JSON file.
 Then copy or import the json labeled `dashboard_gs.json` inside of the `/ground-systems` folder you downloaded
 9. `cd` into the `ground-systems/telegraf_configs` folder
 10. Run `telegraf --config prometheus.conf` and `telegraf --config lc.conf` in separate terminal instances
 11. Test: Run `ground-systems/dummy_data.py` from VS Code using python3.
-If that doesn't work, run it from terminal by cding into ground-systems and running `python3 dummy_data.py`.
-Check Grafana, it should be displaying random data.
-When you actually need to run stuff, run `main.py` instead
+If that doesn't work, run it from terminal by cding into ground-systems and running `python3 ground-systems/dummy_data.py`.
+Check Grafana, it should be displaying data.
+12. When you actually need to run stuff, run `main.py` instead of dummy data.

+###### IF YOU ALREADY DID THIS SETUP BEFORE AND ARE SIMPLY GETTING A NEW MAIN FILE AND DASHBOARD
+Download the new repository, and replace **main.py**, **dummy_data.py**, and the **grafana dashboards** in your old repository with the new versions.
+Follow step 8 to load the new dashboard
+Follow steps 9-10 to run telegraf
+Follow step 11

 #### Windows Instructions
 1. If you don't have python3, download at https://www.python.org/downloads/ or download the VScode extension